There are also styles of cooking that have their moment too like pretty much any slow-cooker soup during the chilly winter months.

 Preheat the oven to 400 degrees F.

-Toss the tomatoes and red onions with 1 tablespoon olive oil and the remaining seasoning mix on another sheet pan and spread into a single layer.
+On another sheet pan, toss the tomatoes, peppers and red onions with 1 tablespoon olive oil and the rest of the dried seasoning mix.
+Spread into a single layer.

-Roast the vegetables for 25-30 minutes until the zucchini, squash and eggplant are browned, the tomatoes slightly wrinkled and the red onions are translucent.
+Roast the vegetables for 25-30 minutes until the zucchini, squash and eggplant are lightly browned, the tomatoes and peppers are slightly wrinkled and the onions are translucent.

-While the vegetables are in the oven, make the quinoa.
+While the vegetables are roasting, make the quinoa on the stove.
 Combine the quinoa and water in a small saucepan over high heat.
-Bring to a boil, reduce heat and simmer for 10-12 minutes until the grains are cooked.
+Bring to a boil, reduce the heat and simmer for 10-12 minutes until the grains are cooked.
 Let stand for 5 minutes before fluffing with a fork.

-In a large bowl, stir together the roasted vegetables and quinoa.
+In a large bowl, stir together the roasted vegetables, quinoa and basil.